Blog Header Logo

 Frozen Hot Tub!

-Most digital spa controllers will have a freeze monitor that will turn on the pump if the outside air temperature reaches 40 degrees.
+Most digital spa controllers will have a freeze monitor that will turn on the pump if the outside air temperature reaches 40ºF.
 Some will even turn on the heater if the water temperature drops too low.
 But many air controls or simple hot tubs or inground spas don't have built-in freeze protection.

-1. Set an Temperature Alert on your Phone: There's an app for that!
+There's an app for that!
 Instead of relying on the weather report, you can use one of the many apps that will alert you (via smartphone) that temperatures below a certain set point are expected.
 Then, make sure the spa is hot and operating.

-4. Keep Your Spa Cover Tightly in Place: In some parts of the country, it's so cold that leaving a spa cover off for just a few hours can cause the spa water to actually begin to turn slushy.
+In some parts of the country, it's so cold that leaving a spa cover off for just a few hours can cause the spa water to actually begin to turn slushy.

 If the hot tub or spa has ice on the surface, and is not operating, work through the following troubleshooting steps: